Kentucky Players to Watch Against Providence - First Round

 Kentucky Players to Watch

-Chris Livingston puts up 6.2 points, 4 rebounds and 0.7 assists per game, shooting 43.6% from the field.
+Chris Livingston posts 6.2 points, 4 rebounds and 0.7 assists per contest, shooting 43.6% from the field.

 Kentucky Top Performers (Last 10 Games)